PRINTING TIPS FOR CHOCOLATE CANDY BAR LABELS FROM BAER DESIGN STUDIO

 Always print Baer Design Studio images on WHITE paper.
 When choosing the type of paper to use for your inkjet printer, I find that it is best to use paper from the manufacturer of the printer you are using.
 I personally use Epson 4 or 5 star photo paper because it seems to hold up the best with temperature change, the colors are bold and the label does not wrinkle when wrapped around the candy bar.

 Prefer to work with card stock?
 The number one printing problem comes from customers who are trying to print onto CRAFT STORE card stock.
 I do not recommend this type of card stock as it is porous and can have a coating.
 These papers are commonly found in the scrapbooking sections of stores such as Michael’s and Hobby Lobby.
 Instead, look for inkjet or laser friendly card stock/cover paper online or at an office supply store.
 Here is Epson Matte Premium Printer Paper I recommend.
 It prints beautifully, and it folds well over the candy bar.
 It can be purchased through Amazon.
+Using a photo paper is especially important if your candy wrapper has a photo because photos will not appear sharp on non-photo paper.

 If you want to print out the labels onto sticker paper, here is an Avery sticker paper.
 Make sure it is a full sheet label.